Lakes Grammar

 Lakes Grammar is an independent Anglican co-educational primary and secondary day school, located at the northern end of the Central Coast in the suburb of Warnervale, New South Wales, Australia.
-The school has two distinct spaces; a Junior School for students from Year K to Year 6; and Senior School for students from Year 7 to Year 12.
+The school has two distinct spaces; a Junior School for students from Kindergarten to Year 6; and Senior School for students from Year 7 to Year 12.

 Lakes Grammar is accredited according to the standards of Kids Matter, an Australian mental health and well-being framework.

 History

 The school was established in 2004 with Michael Hannah as the Principal.

-In 2021, principal Michael Hannah retired, this would be the first time that the principal of Lakes Grammar would be changed.
-As of 2021, the principal is Deborah Clancy.
+In 2021, principal Michael Hannah retired, this would be the first time that the principal of Lakes Grammar would be changed.The principal was Deborah Clancy from 2021-2024.